 A home away from home.
-This is really what college is, right?
+This is really what college is.
+Right?
 It’s your new home away from the only home you’ve ever known.
 Everything you are suddenly coming to know is new.
 New city.
 New state.
 New surroundings.
 New weather.
 New people.
 Even new foods and a new bed.

-Adjusting to this new life can cause new, foreign feelings, feelings of discomfort, loneliness, emptiness, and other unwelcome sensations.
+Adjusting to this new life can cause new, foreign feelings, discomfort, loneliness, emptiness, and other unwelcome sensations.
 The good news is that this is almost expected when you go through one of the biggest transitions in your life.
 In a sense, you should feel these uncharacteristic emotions because your new life is a new reality that leaves you longing for the oldness you’ve known for the last eighteen years.

 The issue is how you react to all of the newnesses.

 Homesickness is a normal reaction to change and transition.
 It is common, and it will pass with time.